 - Don't forget to put your name (list all names) on Page 1 of the document.
-Please submit only one project per group. - Send an email to Trinity Reprographics copynow@trinity3in1.net, and the EMBA Program • Office assignments mailbox, which is EMBA Assignments emba.assignments@marshall.usc.edu. - Fill in your name(s) in the subject line of the email after "Project for Julia Plotts" ٠ - If you want to confirm your assignment was received, please cc: yourself when sending ٠ it.
-This will assure you that it has been sent and can serve as your receipt confirmation. - Attach your file and send. ٠
+Please submit only one project per group. - Send an email to Trinity Reprographics copynow@trinity3in1.net, emba.assignments@marshall.usc.edu and plotts@marshall.usc.edu - Fill in your name(s) in the subject line of the email after "Project for Julia Plotts" - If you want to confirm your assignment was received, please cc: yourself when sending it.
+This will assure you that it has been sent and can serve as your receipt confirmation. - Attach your file and send.

 Theme 2 Finance Quizzes (50% of Theme 2 Finance score).
-There will be two multiple choice/short answer guizzes during Theme 2 Finance.
-The dates of the guizzes are noted in the schedule.
+There will be two multiple choice/short answer quizzes during Theme 2 Finance.
+The dates of the quizzes are noted in the schedule.